dszotowicz/eslint/docs/user-guide/command-line-interface.md

 This example directly uses the sharable config `eslint-config-myconfig`.

-If `.eslintrc.*` and/or `package.json` files are also used for configuration (i.e., `--no-eslintrc` was not specified), the configurations will be merged.
-Options from this configuration file have precedence over the options from `.eslintrc.*` and `package.json` files.
+#### `--no-eslintrc`

+Disables use of configuration from `.eslintrc` and `package.json` files.

+Example:

+    eslint --no-eslintrc file.js

 #### `--env`

 This option enables specific environments.
-Details about the global variables defined by each environment are available on the [configuration](configuring.md) documentation.
+Details about the global variables defined by each environment are available on the [configuration](configuring) documentation.
 This option only enables environments; it does not disable environments set in other configuration files.
 To specify multiple environments, separate them using commas, or use the option multiple times.

 Examples: